carlosjhr64/entropia/ANALYSIS.md

     ((a + b)*8).to_s == (a*8 + b*8).to_s #=> true

-This of course will all be very useful someday, but for now I just the above very interesting.  :P
+This of course will all be very useful someday, but for now I just find the above very interesting.  :P

     'stop' #=> now